FxWoody/Qidi-Plus-4-Mods/Beacon/README.md

 https://github.com/user-attachments/assets/80a6965c-9cf2-4efb-97a6-fbfab288c99c
 #### From here, we have two choice in order to replace the Python File ####
-You can simply **DRAG & DROP** the file you recovered earlier from your PC, or double click the PROBE.PY, this will open the **MobaTextEditor** ,select ALL, and paste the KLIPPER file and over-write it.
+You can simply **DRAG & DROP** the file you recovered earlier from your PC, or double click the PROBE.PY, this will open the **MobaTextEditor** ,select ALL, and paste the PROBE.PY file over-write it.
 > [!NOTE]
 > Saving will bring you to a contextual menu for you to agree to **SAVE**.
 After this, we are done in SSH mode.